best-practice-and-impact/qa-of-code-guidance/book/checklist_higher.md

 - Stakeholder or user acceptance sign-offs are recorded near to the code.
 - Test are automatically run and recorded using continuous integration or git hooks.
 - The whole process is tested from start to finish using one or more realistic end-to-end tests.
-- Test code is clean an readable.
+- Test code is clean and readable.
 Tests make use of fixtures and parameterisation to reduce repetition.
 - Formal user acceptance testing is conducted and recorded.
 - Integration tests ensure that multiple units of code work together as expected.